IvoCostaCunha/dotfiles/README.md

 # dotfiles
 This repository contains configurations for various programs for macOS and Arch Linux.
 Configurations specific to each OS are in their respective folders.
 The others are common configurations.

 *Each OS should have an installation script to automate the installation of configuration files, dependencies and more, however it is not yet ready.*

+The Neovim configuration can be found at [nvim](https://github.com/IvoCostaCunha/nvim) for now.

 ## Dependencies
 These dependencies aren't used by all the configurations, they are specific to each one.
 Not all break configurations due to fallbacks, but to achieve the expected result it is better to have them installed beforehand.

-## Neovim
-### Plugin external dependencies
-Run `:checkhealth` to know if critical plugin external dependencies are missing.
-- [vimtex](https://github.com/lervag/vimtex) requires [zathura](https://pwmt.org/projects/zathura) PDF reader to be able to display a live version of the edited LaTeX document.
-### LSPs
-The plugin [mason](https://github.com/williamboman/mason.nvim) manages LSP servers.

 ## ArchLinux
 This Linux configuration uses [i3](https://i3wm.org) as window manager and i3 has several dependencies.